Affinity Groups

 African/ Black Affinity Group

-The African/Black Affinity Group serves as a strategic organization between African and Black faculty and staff at Everett Community College with the intent to foster community and growth here on campus.
+The African/Black Affinity Group serves as a strategic organization between African and Black faculty and staff at Everett Community College, and any other College employee, with the intent to foster community and growth here on campus.
 Our purpose is to encourage African and Black faculty and staff to connect with one another and create new opportunities for networking, mentorship, and leadership.
 In doing so we build strong relationships that allow us to better advocate and organize for one another and our students on campus and within the broader community.
 As a diverse population made up of multiple ethnicities filled with layers of intersectionality, we are a space that creates an opportunity to build cultural competency and develop an understanding of our identity and its many complex facets.
 Our hope is to create a safe space where we can engage in intentional community dialogue, exchanging our diverse set of opinions, and challenging ourselves in order to promote a culture of understanding and empowerment.

 I want more information about the African/ Black Affinity Group